erdoganersinkeskin/erdoganersinkeskin/README.md

-### Hi everyone! 👋 I am Erdoğan Ersin Keskin.
+### Hi everyone! 👋 I am Erdogan Ersin Keskin.
 I am a software developer.
 My B.Sc. background is in electronics and communication engineering.

-📖 I’m currently working on .Net projects, and small AI projects on Python 🌱 I'm focusing on learning Machine Learning and exploring new technologies in this field.
+📖 I’m currently working on .Net projects and small AI projects on Python 🌱 I'm focusing on learning Machine Learning and exploring new technologies in this field.

 📫 How to reach me: erdoganersinkeskin@gmail.com